St Clare's, Oxford: Campus

 St Clare's is located in the North Oxford Conservation Area on two sites – the Banbury Road Campus (No. 139, between Lathbury Road and Moreton Road) and the Bardwell Road Campus (No. 3).
 It occupies 28 Victorian and Edwardian houses to which purpose-built facilities have been added.
 At the Banbury Road Campus these include a library building, a careers and university counselling centre, four science laboratories completed in 2014, an art studio completed in 2015, a music studio, dining room and café.
 Adult students are based at the International College located at the Bardwell Road Campus which is made up of classrooms, a common room, activities office, gardens and student bedrooms.

 Students live in college houses close to the college, under the care of residential staff.
 Adult students can also choose to live with hosts in Oxford.

 International Baccalaureate

 In the most recent Ofsted inspection of the IB World School, St Clare's was awarded "outstanding", the highest rating, for the quality of its boarding.

+Inspectors (Independent Schools Inspectorate) awarded St Clare's a 'significant strength' for the 'harmonious and international college community', a recognition given to only a small percentage of ISI-inspected schools in the UK.

 St Clare's offers a range of languages to study at A1 Literature level.
 Students must study 6 subjects, 3 at Higher Level and 3 at Standard Level.
 Every student must study one subject from Groups 1 - 5.
 The sixth subject option can be chosen either from group 6 or from one of the previous groups.